What’s the difference between stress and anxiety?

 - Get some kind of physical activity every day.
 Start with a short walk or stretching.

 - Talk to a trusted friend or family member about how you are feeling.

 - Maintain good health habits.
-Eat well-balanced meals and avoid caffeine, alcohol and nicotine.
+Eat well-balanced meals, avoid caffeine, alcohol and nicotine, and get a good night’s rest.
 A healthy body tolerates stress more effectively.

 What is anxiety?